ctxppc/thesis/Glyco/README.md

 The toolchain can be built using [cheribuild](https://github.com/CTSRD-CHERI/cheribuild).
 From within the toolchain project's directory, run `./cheribuild.py llvm-native -d` to build CHERI-LLVM.
 (To build & run the QEMU emulator with CheriBSD, run `./cheribuild.py run-riscv64-purecap -d`.
 The `root` account has an empty password.)

-Building CheriBSD or anything with LLVM from scratch takes an excruciating amount of time (hours).
-Subsequent builds should be considerably faster.
+Building CheriBSD or anything with LLVM from scratch takes a possibly excruciating amount of time (hours).
+However, subsequent builds should be considerably faster.

 ### Sail-based emulator (optional)
 Glyco creates ELF executables that can be run on a [Sail-based emulator of CHERI-RISC-V](https://github.com/CTSRD-CHERI/sail-cheri-riscv), which runs on at least macOS 11.x, Ubuntu 20.04, and likely older and newer versions of these OSes.